ManjotSinghSindhu/POWER-BI-/README.md

 Beyond those three, Power BI also features two other elements:

 Power BI Report Builder, for creating paginated reports to share in the Power BI service.
 Read more about paginated reports later in this article.
 Power BI Report Server, an on-premises report server where you can publish your Power BI reports, after creating them in Power BI Desktop.
-Read more about Power BI Report Server later in this article.

 Type of Charts are :